If you are thinking of getting a Cocker Spaniel, you need to know about the common health problems that may affect this dog breed.

 Eyelid surgeries can fix both of these conditions.

-Distichiasis is a rather common congenital condition in Cocker Spaniels.
+Distichiasis is another rather common congenital eye condition in Cocker Spaniels.

 In this condition, an extra row of eyelashes grows from the eyelid and is directed inward, placing the eyelashes in direct contact with sensitive eyeball tissue.

 Without treatment, the eyelashes rub continuously on the eyeball.
 This causes constant irritation and eventual corneal abrasion.
 This may result in scarring and vision loss.

 A dog with this condition squints constantly and rubs the affected eye against furniture or with his paws.
 The eye may look irritated, red and/or swollen.

 Treatment involves removing the eyelashes that are causing the problem.

 This can be done by either cryotherapy (chemical freezing), surgery, or electrolysis.
 Electrolysis involves placing a tiny needle inside the hair follicle and then killing it with a pulse of electricity.

 Cocker Spaniel Skin Problems